danyi1212/drf-messages/docs/source/usage/views.rst

 Rest API Views
 =========

-Provided with this app is a DRF ViewSet that provides clients to access messages for their session.
+Provided with this app is a DRF ViewSet that provides clients to access their messages.

 Through those endpoints, clients can **list** all of their messages (read and unread), **retrieve** a single message, and **delete** a message.